-The new Data Protection Act 2018 and the General Data Protection Regulation (GDPR), which came into force on 25 May 2018 gives you the right to be informed about any personal information we may hold about you.
+The Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR), gives you the right to be informed about any personal information we may hold about you, under most circumstances.

 Details of the information our services may hold about you can be found in our privacy notices.